Skip to Content

 41′ in diameter

-This 1,300 SQ FT model can be not only a family house but also serve as a building for small gatherings like yoga classes, small school auditorium, etc.
+This 1,300 SQ FT model can be not only a family house but also serve as a building for small gatherings like yoga classes, a small school auditorium, etc.

 With enough imagination, you can create unique combinations of round modules that may work out much better than the traditional square designs.